Facebook Pixel How to Correct Skin Tones in Lightroom (With Color Curves)

 • The Blue channel is usually between 30% and 80%.

-• It’s not possible to generalize how many percentage points difference should be between Red and Green, or Green and Blue.
+• It’s not possible to generalize how many percentage points difference should be between Red and Green or Green and Blue.
 However, skin that has warmer tones will have less Blue in proportion to Red and Green.

-#4 – Small movements of your tone curve impact your image dramatically.
+And finally, remember that small movements of your tone curve impact your image dramatically.
 Don’t go overboard!

-Studying the patterns in the RGB numbers of your photos is a great way to develop your editing eye.
-Everyone has photos that aren’t quite right.
-Analyzing the relationship between the numbers and the appearance of the photo will help you get to the point where you can eyeball a photo’s needs without referring to the RGB numbers at all.
+Analyzing the relationship between the numbers and the appearance of the photo will help you get to the point where you can eyeball a photo and determine what needs to be done without referring to the RGB numbers.

 Read more from our Post Production category